fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 FontForge is developed on Github.
 The FontForge team uses Github Issues to discuss problems, errors and ideas for improvements, and then someone develops a solution and proposes it as a _Pull Request_.

-To learn more about Github, check out [Good Resources for Learning Git and GitHub](https://help.github.com/articles/good-resources-for-learning-git-and-github/)
+To learn more about Github, check out [Good Resources for Learning Git and GitHub](https://help.github.com/articles/good-resources-for-learning-git-and-github/).

 ## Paying for Support

-This might be a surprise, but it is both possible, and encouraged to pay for FontForge support when things go wrong.
+This might be a surprise, but it is both possible and encouraged to pay for FontForge support when things go wrong.

-When other font editors with similar comprehensive features cost hundreds of US Dollars, if we each pay a similar amount to FontForge developers to get our most annoying bugs fixed, FontForge will become better and better.
+When other font editors with similar comprehensive features cost hundreds of US dollars, if we each pay a similar amount to FontForge developers to get our most annoying bugs fixed, FontForge will become better and better.

-[FreedomSponsors.org](https://freedomsponsors.org/project/220/) offers a transparent system for paying FontForge developers to fix issues you care about in a timely fashion.
+[FreedomSponsors](https://freedomsponsors.org/project/220/) offers a transparent system for paying FontForge developers to fix issues you care about in a timely fashion.

-1. Create a FontForge issue describing what you want to be changed (see below.)
+1. Create a FontForge issue describing what you want to be changed (see below).
 Copy the URL of the issue to the clipboard.
-- Visit FreedomSponsors and sponsor a new issue, using the URL you copied earlier.
+2. Visit FreedomSponsors and sponsor a new issue, using the URL you copied earlier.
-- Revisit the issue and add a comment with the link to the freedom sponsors issue page, with a personal note that you're offering a paid bounty for this issue to be closed
+3. Revisit the issue and add a comment with the link to the FreedomSponsors issue page, with a personal note that you're offering a paid bounty for this issue to be closed.

-## Report A Bug
+## Report a Bug

-1. Visit the [FontForge Github Issue Tracker](https://github.com/fontforge/fontforge/issues) and sign in to Github (after creating an account, if you don't have one yet.)
+1. Visit the [FontForge GitHub Issue Tracker](https://github.com/fontforge/fontforge/issues) and sign in to GitHub (after creating an account, if you don't have one yet).
-- In the Issues search box try searching for similar issues, to see if the problem you are facing was reported already.
+2. In the Issues search box, try searching for similar issues, to see if the problem you are facing was reported already.
 If it was, and your issue is related but not quite the same, please comment on that issue with your own take on the issue.
-- If it was not already reported, open up a new issue.
+3. If it was not already reported, open up a new issue.
 Click the green "New Issue" button, and then describe your question, what you did to trigger a crash, or your idea for an improvement.

 Include relevant details, such as: